ngchain/ngcore/docs/implementation.md

 (arm64) and one that runs the metered interpreter (other targets) therefore agree on both result and gas.
 Requires wasman ≥ v1.7.1.

-## Dependencies — libraries and services
+## Dependencies — one form, always a service

-A contract may import another *locked* contract's exports, declared statically in its wasm import section and extracted at lock time (`ngstate/deps.go`).
-Two namespaces, two semantics:

-- **`contract/<addr>` — library.** The dependency's code links directly
-  and runs on the CALLER's state: it contributes code, not its own ledger.
-Delegate semantics.
-- **`service/<addr>` — service.** Calls run on the dependency's OWN state (tokens, pools, any shared ledger); `address.get_caller` exposes the invoking contract.
-This is how tokens and AMMs compose.
+A contract composes by CALLING another *locked* contract, imported directly by its deployer **bs58 address** as the import module name and extracted at lock time (`ngstate/deps.go`; a host module like `kv` is told apart because it does not decode to an address).
+Every dependency is a **service**: its exports run on the dependency's OWN state (tokens, pools, any shared ledger), with `address.get_caller` exposing the invoking contract.
+There is no library form running on the caller's state — removing it makes composition uniform and closes the one primitive that let external code touch your storage.

-Dependencies instantiate before their dependents (a DAG by activation order), the chain **reference-counts** dependees (a depended-on contract can be neither deactivated nor destroyed until released), and the link depth is bounded. `service.call` additionally allows **dynamic** dispatch by a runtime address, so one compiled module (an AMM pair, a router) works against any target resolved at call time.
+Dependencies instantiate before their dependents (a DAG by activation order), the chain **reference-counts** dependees (a depended-on contract can be neither deactivated nor destroyed until released), and the link depth is bounded.
+For a target chosen at RUNTIME, the `call` host function dispatches by a runtime address (same service semantics, no static declaration, no pinning), so one compiled module (an AMM pair, a router) works against any target resolved at call time.

 ## Determinism guarantees